Estimated reading time: 5 minutes

-Blueberries are out in full swing for the season so I just had to create another blueberry recipe this week for all of you, and me (I’m the only one who eats these treats).
+Blueberries are in full swing for the season, so I just had to create another blueberry recipe this week for you and me (I’m the only one who eats these treats).

 The blueberry compote (topping) slathered on top was a simple creation that lends the sweetness this cheesecake needs if you fancy a bit of sugar in the bite.

-The cheesecake itself is not too sweet as I don’t add lots of sugar but the blueberry topping lends that bit of sweetness that you crave.
+My cheesecake recipe is not too sweet as I don’t add much sugar, but the blueberry topping adds extra sweetness.

-I was puttering around doing a refrigerator clean-out when I noticed I had 2 1lb tubs of ricotta cheese in the refrigerator that needed using up and a container of cream cheese that we took from the freezer to use up.
+I was puttering around doing a refrigerator clean-out when I noticed I had 2 1lb tubs of ricotta cheese and cream cheese in the refrigerator that needed to be used up.

-I decided that with the blueberries I had in the freezer I would see what masterpiece I could create in the kitchen.
+I decided that with the blueberries in the freezer, I would see what masterpiece I could create in the kitchen.

-Cheesecake is not cheap to buy and although this may seem costly it is a fraction of the price of what you would pay to buy a whole cheesecake from a bakery.
+Cheesecake is not cheap; although this may seem costly, it is a fraction of what you would pay to buy a whole cheesecake from a bakery.

-The ricotta for this blueberry ricotta cheesecake recipe was on sale for me at 50% off with a pink sticker so the overall cost to me was small.
+The ricotta for this blueberry ricotta cheesecake recipe was on sale for me at 50% off with a pink sticker, so the overall cost was negligible.

-Ricotta may run you $4.00 a lb and cream cheese when on sale $1.99.
-The blueberries I would only suggest using them in season as they are very costly throughout the year.
+I suggest using blueberries in the growing season as they are costly throughout the year.

 If you have a freezer and can pick them up at a good deal and freeze them for use during the year, even better.

-I really enjoy a traditional cherry cheesecake with the Graham cracker bottom but sometimes I enjoy something less sweet and not as heavy like this cheesecake recipe.
+I enjoy a traditional cherry cheesecake with the Graham cracker bottom, but sometimes I want something less sweet and not as heavy as this recipe.

-If you are looking for a super easy cheesecake recipe for blueberries this is the one.
-This blueberry ricotta cheesecake recipe was mixed up and ready for the oven in less than 10 minutes.
+This blueberry ricotta cheesecake recipe can be ready for the oven in less than 10 minutes.

-It would be a perfect way to end a meal or have as a snack.
+It would be a perfect way to end a meal or have it as a snack.

-Sometimes I often play around with different baking pans just to see how far I can push my recipes and to what level I can take them.
+Sometimes, I play around with different baking pans to see how far I can push my recipes and to what level I can take them.